john-abou/smart-savings/README.md

 The technologies used in this application include:

+- React
-- React/React Native
+- MongoDB
-- MongoDB/Apollo
+- GraphQL/Apollo
 - Express
 - GraphQL
 - dotenv